openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Performs the forward and inverse Fourier Transforms for real and complex inputs/outputs.
-Multidimensional FFTs up to rank 3 are supported.
+Performs the forward and inverse Fourier transforms for real and complex inputs/outputs.

 `fft_type` is one of the following:
   * `FFT`: Forward complex-to-complex FFT.
-Shape is unchanged.
   * `IFFT`: Inverse complex-to-complex FFT.
-Shape is unchanged.
   * `RFFT`: Forward real-to-complex FFT.
-Shape of the innermost axis is reduced to `fft_length[-1] // 2 + 1` if `fft_length[-1]` is a non-zero value, omitting the reversed conjugate part of the transformed signal beyond the Nyquist frequency.
   * `IRFFT`: Inverse real-to-complex FFT (i.e. takes complex, returns real).
-Shape of the innermost axis is expanded to `fft_length[-1]` if `fft_length[-1]` is a non-zero value, inferring the part of the transformed signal beyond the Nyquist frequency from the reverse conjugate of the 1 to `fft_length[-1] // 2 + 1` entries.

 `fft_length` is the time-domain lengths of the axes being transformed.
 This is needed in particular for IRFFT to right-size the innermost axis, since `RFFT` of